Teddylikeabear/teddyhubb/workflow.md

 -created other database examples
 -myphpadmin file ( created a database called teddyhubb) -created a new onlineshoppingfolder ( which lets the user login or register before accessing the online shopping platform )

+date : 30/01/2024
+-Having a meeting with interns , and all the things we will do today are on the intern folder